 - Own an appropriate instrument.
 Beginners can start out on an electronic keyboard, but they will soon need a true piano (good pianos available on Craig’s List for free or up to about $300).

-- Support their child by providing a regular quiet time for practice and encouraging daily practice.
+- Support their child by providing a regular quiet time for practice and encouraging daily practice (a student who isn’t practicing will not progress in skills, and will quickly become frustrated or discouraged by lessons).

-- Assist very young beginners by sitting in on lessons and supervising each practice session (about 10-15 minutes per day).
+- Assist young beginners by sitting in on lessons with full attention, and supervising each practice session (about 10-15 minutes per day).

 - Be prepared for the financial and time commitment of weekly lessons.